NASP Lifetime Achievement Award (LAA)

 Selection & Notification

-The award ceremony and reception is tentatively scheduled for Wednesday, February 19, 2014 at the NASP Convention in Washington DC.
+The award ceremony and reception is tentatively scheduled for Tuesday, February 17, 2015 at the NASP Convention in Orlando, FL.
 Transportation to and from the convention as well as lodging for two nights will be provided for the recipient.
 No advance public announcement or publicity should be made prior to the convention.